- June 24, 2023

 "The Simulacrum" is a narrative-driven psychological horror game that challenges players to solve puzzles and uncover the truth behind a mysterious experiment.
 As the player, you'll take on the role of a research assistant working in a secluded facility, tasked with exploring the eerie world of the simulacrum and its enigmatic creator.
 With each new revelation, the line between reality and simulation blurs further, forcing players to confront their own perceptions and fears.

-- The game features procedurally generated cards, providing a unique and varied experience with each run, which enhances replayability.
+- The game features an innovative system of procedurally generated cards, providing endless replayability and unique strategies in each run.

-- The core mechanics are engaging, combining elements of roguelike gameplay with strategic deck building, reminiscent of popular titles like Magic: The Gathering and Slay the Spire.
+- The core mechanics are engaging, combining elements of roguelike gameplay with deck-building, allowing players to create powerful combos and adapt their strategies.

-- The game lacks a comprehensive tutorial, making it difficult for new players to understand the mechanics without external guides.
+- Many players have noted the absence of a comprehensive tutorial, making it difficult for newcomers to understand the mechanics and gameplay flow.

 - The balance of the game can be inconsistent, with some runs feeling unfair due to extreme randomness in card generation and powerful enemy encounters.